 On Thursday 21st May 2020 Munisha appeared as a witness at a public inquiry relating to child sexual abuse in England and Wales, speaking about child protection, and Safeguarding more generally in Triratna, from her experience as the Safeguarding officer employed by the European Chairs’ Assembly to support Triratna centres’ Safeguarding officers with policies and advice.

-Please note this was not an investigation and Munisha was not called because they had concerns about harm to children in Triratna.
+Please note: this was not an investigation and Munisha was not called because of concerns about a risk of harm to children in Triratna.

 Triratna Buddhist Order and Community Covid-19: Safeguarding adults and children